This repository contains code related to the following paper - please cite it if you use this code:

 You will require a set of images with timestamps or frame order for filenames (sans file extension), corresponding global image descriptors for each image (e.g. NetVLAD, HF-Net), ground truth poses for each image (e.g. GPS) and finally odometry estimates between adjacent images.

-The base directory for all data is the DATA_DIR directory.
-We assume the data is presented as a set of traverses, with each traverse occupying its own folder in DATA_DIR.
-An example valid directory structure is given as follows:
+directory.
+We assume the data is presented as a set of traverses, with each traverse occupying its own folder in DATA_DIR

 ----